Frimkron/djangogirlsmcr-tutorial/deploy/README.md

 # Git

-> **Note** If you already did the Installation steps, there's no need to do this again – you can skip to the next section and start creating your Git repository.

-{% include "/deploy/install_git.md" %}

 ## Starting our Git repository

 Git tracks changes to a particular set of files in what's called a code repository (or "repo" for short).
 Let's start one for our project.
 Open up your console and run these commands, in the `djangogirls` directory: